 Most Mantorese, whatever their profession, have at least some training in animal handling, nature studies, ecology, and similar skills.
-All Mantorese are very familiar with the natural history of their planet.
+Naturalist (Mantor) at IQ skill is extremely common among all social classes and professions.
 While some Mantorese are vegetarians, most are omnivorous.
 However, Mantorese society provides strong protection for feed animals, which are almost always killed humanely.